Florida Symphony Orchestra, Orlando: History

 The Florida Symphony Orchestra was founded in 1950 by Helen Ryan and Joy Hawley, with an initial projected budget of $30,000.
 Other civic leaders, John Tiedke, Bob Carr, Jessica Dyer and Rose Phelps, played critical roles in the creation of the FSO.
 Other notable early FSO supporters were Harrison Hollander and contralto, Charlotte Peege.
 The FSO's first music director was Paris-born conductor Yves Chardon.
+During its initial seasons, the FSO sometimes performed at the Winter Park High School auditorium.
 Helen Ryan was the first President of the FSO.
 Ryan was a visionary, with a "battling spirit," who was much beloved by her orchestra and the Central Florida community.
 At her funeral at St. James Catholic Cathedral in downtown Orlando, musicians of the FSO, under the baton of Pavle Dešpalj, played a deeply moving musical tribute in Ryan's honor.
 The FSO was the primary force in the creation of the Florida Symphony Youth Orchestras.
 The FSO likewise played a critical role in the creation of the Orlando Opera.
 Starting in 1958, the FSO sponsored opera gala benefit concerts in Orlando that over time evolved into the full opera productions presented by Orlando Opera.
+Few recordings of the FSO survive; in 1962 the FSO and the Bach Festival Choir recorded an album narrated by Werner von Braun, conducted by Henry Mazer.